Can we minimize fibromyalgia flares?

 If you have fibromyalgia, you know that flares will likely be a part of your life.
-The idea is getting to know our triggers and the many variables that can precede or prolong a flare.
-This doesn’t mean we can avoid them all together.
+The idea is to get to know our triggers and the many variables that can precede or prolong a flare.
+This doesn’t mean we can avoid them altogether.

 It does mean that we may be able to lessen the severity and the time length of the flare by consistently being proactive.

 6-Step Mastery Over Pain Protocol For Your Fibromyalgia Flare

 Wouldn’t it be empowering to have more control?
 Although we cannot “cure” them, we can work with them.
 It is possible with consistency and employing the following six steps in our Mastery Over Pain (MOP) protocol to control fibromyalgia flares: